patternfly/react-component-groups/packages/module/patternfly-docs/content/extensions/component-groups/examples/MultiContentCard/MultiContentCard.md

 ```

-### Expandable multi content card with actions
+### Expandable multi content card with actions and labels

 Actions can be displayed in the multi content card heading using `actions` property.
+Also, you can make use of [label components](/components/label) for your card content.

 ```js file="./MultiContentCardExpandableActionsExample.tsx"